 What does the future hold?

 Over the past year or so, T-Mobile has been hard at work attempting to merge with Sprint.
 As of right now, the two companies have the regulatory approval necessary for that to happen.
-The only thing that stands in the way is a series of lawsuits filed by various State Attorneys General.
-Once those are handled, though, the merger will very likely go through.

 When this does happen, the “new” T-Mobile (the merged companies will simply be known as T-Mobile) will not only have all the 5G groundwork it’s laid down for itself, but also the work Sprint has done on its own.
 This will put T-Mobile in an incredibly advantageous position when it comes to the T-Mobile 5G network.